Trump hosts Abe with North Korea, trade on the agenda - Journal du Cameroun

 Since then Tokyo officials have watched in horror as China and South Korea — an ally, but an uneasy one — take on a more direct hand in influencing the outcome of a nuclear crisis that places Japan’s very existence in question.

-Pyongyang frequently lobs test-missiles over the sea of Japan, triggering public warning alerts.
+Pyongyang has lobbed test-missiles over the sea of Japan, triggering public warning alerts.
 The abduction of Japanese citizens by North Korea remains a high profile domestic issue.

 – Playing from the rough –